w34sel/3D-Printing/README.md

 **or**
 download just the install.bat file and run it.

-⚠️ **OrcaSlicer version 2.3.0 and later is not supported yet!!!
-The application overwrites the files with the default versions each time it starts.**
+⚠️ <span style="color:red">**OrcaSlicer version 2.3.0 and later is not supported yet!!!
+The application overwrites the files with the default versions each time it starts.**</span>

 > 💡 Use **WebGUI Speed** to increase speed for _Single Speed_ mode.